Restaurants in Los Angeles

 Valentino Santa Monica

-According to the Wine Spectator magazine, this is one of the top Italian restaurants in the country, boasting a wine cellar that ranks as number one, complementing the exquisite modern Italian cuisine.
+A Santa Monica institution, this is one of the top Italian restaurants in the country, boasting an impressive wine cellar, complementing the exquisite modern Italian cuisine.
 Piero Selvaggio has raked in numerous awards for his flagship restaurant, attracting an elegant clientele.
-The menu tempts guests with delicious options such as grilled veal chops with garlic and wild mushroom sauce, or honey-spiced pork fillets.
+The menu tempts guests with delicious options such as grilled veal chops with garlic and wild mushroom sauce, or seafood ravioli.
 Closed on Sundays, open for dinner the rest of the week and lunch on Fridays, reservations essential.

 Address: 3115 Pico Boulevard, Santa Monica